Putin signs law reducing punishment for domestic battery

 "Sometimes in this conflict they use, I don't know, a frying pan, uncooked spaghetti, and so on.

-"Frankly speaking what we call home violence is not home violence -- it's sort of a new picture of family relations created by liberal media.
+"Frankly speaking what we call home violence is not home violence -- it's sort of a new picture of family relations created by liberal media."

 'Dangerous'